 Che Bot Loc Heo Quay is the most bizarre style, which contains roasted pork coated in tapioca.
 The most popular type in Vietnam is Che Dau.
 People make it with many types of beans such as mung beans, azuki beans, and black beans.

-Are you ready to move to the last region in Vietnam – the South?
 Known as a multicultural area, Southern Vietnam will not let you down with its cuisine.
-Let’s check out the signature foods of Southern Areas.
+There are plenty of unique aspects that set Northern and Southern Vietnamese food apart, which add to the diverse cuisine of this country.
+Let’s check out the signature foods of Southern areas!

 Banh Mi is one of the internationally recognized dishes in Vietnam.
 It is a French-inspired dish since the French brought the baguette to Southern Vietnam in the 20th century.
 Nowadays, it has become a national food which you can find almost everywhere in Vietnam.